Fascia lata

+Muscles of the lower limb; right side, lateral view.
+The fascia lata is labeled 3.
+The tensor fasciae latae is labeled 5.
+(After Charpy.)

 The fascia lata is the deep fascia of the thigh.
 It encloses the thigh muscles and forms the outer limit of the fascial compartments of thigh, which are internally separated by the medial intermuscular septum and the lateral intermuscular septum.
 The fascia lata is thickened at its lateral side where it forms the iliotibial tract, a structure that runs to the tibia and serves as a site of muscle attachment.

 Structure

 The fascia lata is an investment for the whole of the thigh, but varies in thickness in different parts.
 It is thicker in the upper and lateral part of the thigh, where it receives a fibrous expansion from the gluteus maximus, and where the tensor fasciae latae is inserted between its layers; it is very thin behind and at the upper and medial part, where it covers the adductor muscles, and again becomes stronger around the knee, receiving fibrous expansions from the tendon of the biceps femoris laterally, from the sartorius medially, and from the quadriceps femoris in front.